suxstellino/sql-docs.it-it/docs/t-sql/language-elements/nullif-transact-sql.md

 USE AdventureWorks2012;
 GO
 SELECT ProductID, MakeFlag, FinishedGoodsFlag,
-   NULLIF(MakeFlag,FinishedGoodsFlag) AS 'Null if Equal'
+   NULLIF(MakeFlag,FinishedGoodsFlag) AS [Null if Equal]
 FROM Production.Product
 WHERE ProductID < 10;
 GO

-SELECT ProductID, MakeFlag, FinishedGoodsFlag,'Null if Equal' =
+SELECT ProductID, MakeFlag, FinishedGoodsFlag, [Null if Equal] =
    CASE
        WHEN MakeFlag = FinishedGoodsFlag THEN NULL
        ELSE MakeFlag